 They're not going to.

-Nancy Pelosi says she agrees Trump has engaged in unethical and unscrupulous behavior, made repeated efforts to thwart cooperation, and that uh the matter of indictment is an open-ended question.
+Nancy Pelosi says she agrees Trump has engaged in unethical and unscrupulous behavior, made repeated efforts to thwart cooperation, and that the matter of indictment is an open-ended question.

 No, it's not, Nancy.

-Anyway, however, she then tells her colleagues that holding Trump accountable and performing congressional oversight and on his actions is possible outside of impeachment hearings.
+Anyway, however, she then tells her colleagues that holding Trump accountable and performing congressional oversight on his actions is possible outside of impeachment hearings.

 While our views range from proceeding to investigate the findings to the Mueller report or proceeding directly to impeachment, we all firmly agree that we should proceed down a path of finding the truth.

-It's Also important to know that the facts regarding holding a president accountable can be gained outside of impeachment hearings.
+It's also important to know that the facts regarding holding a president accountable can be gained outside of impeachment hearings.

 And as we proceed to uncover the truth and present additional needed reforms to protect our democracy, we must show the American people we're proceeding free from passion or prejudice, strictly on the presentation of fact.